 Thomas Blass, The Milgram paradigm after 35 years: Some things we now know about obedience to authority, Journal of Applied Social Psychology, 1999, Vol. 25, pp. 955–78.
 Thomas Blass is another social psychologist fascinated by obedience (he is also, incidentally, a Holocaust survivor, and Milgram’s biographer – see: The Man Who Shocked the World: The Life and Legacy of Stanley Milgram, 2004, NY: Basic Books, ISBN 0738203998).

-Although Milgram’s iconic experiment has been replicated many times his original results might not have been quite so clear-cut as he reported.
+Although Milgram’s iconic experiment has been replicated many times, his original results were probably exaggerated.
 Six decades later an Australian psychologist reviewed the original audio tapes and concluded that some of his recruits took a lot of prompting before they acquiesced.
 ‘When you listen to the recordings you can hear people bargaining.
 They’re concerned, they’re worried, they’re distressed.’
 If the strength of these objections is taken into account then it could be argued the compliance rate would fall from 65% to slightly below 50% (see Gina Perry, Behind the shock machine, New Press, 2012).
-Nevertheless, even if Perry is right and Milgram manipulated his results, the fact remains that obedience is far from aberrant: indisputably many if not most ordinary people can be persuaded to be cruel.
+The same researcher later downgraded her estimate further on the grounds that a lot of people guessed that the whole thing was a sham.
+Nevertheless, even if she is right and Milgram manipulated his results, the fact remains that obedience is far from aberrant: indisputably many if not most ordinary people can be persuaded to be cruel.

 The Dutch writer Abram de Swaan has been fascinated by why some take to this cruelty with reluctance while others become enthusiastic.
 He disputes Milgram’s inference that Hitler’s SS and Gestapo fanatics were ‘ordinary’ men and women.
 Yet even he acknowledges that when the circumstances are right (or rather horribly wrong) very large numbers do get recruited into violence, and many more turn a blind eye to it.
 (Abram de Swaan, The Killing Compartments: The Mentality of Mass Murder, Yale University Press, 2015.)